-- One customer, Data Copy Limited, accounted for 25% of our consolidated accounts receivable balance at December 31, 2017. - Three customers accounted for greater than 10% of our consolidated accounts receivable balance at December 31, 2016: Bosch and Arrow our direct customers, and Data Copy Limited, represented 30%, 16% and 14% of that balance, respectively. - Four customers accounted for greater than 10% of our consolidated accounts receivable balance at December 31, 2015: Data Copy Limited, LeChamp, our distributor in south-east Asia, and Flextronics and Arrow, our direct customers, represented 24%, 13%, 12% and 11% of that balance, respectively.
+- Three customers accounted for greater than 10% of our consolidated accounts receivable balance at December 31, 2018: Systemation, Continental and Semitron represented 12%, 12% and 11% of that balance, respectively. - One customer, Data Copy Limited, accounted for 25% of our consolidated accounts receivable balance at December 31, 2017. - Three customers accounted for greater than 10% of our consolidated accounts receivable balance at December 31, 2016: Bosch and Arrow our direct customers, and Data Copy Limited, represented 30%, 16% and 14% of that balance, respectively.